tsackton/taelgar/Gazetteer/Greater Dunmar/Dunmari Basin/Raven's Hold.md

 %% lots of notes to copy over from various places %%

 An old Dunmari fort in the mountains.
-Captured by hobgoblins and used as a base of operations for the [[Blackened Claw]] hobgoblins during the [[Second Hobgoblin War]].
+Captured by hobgoblins and used as a base of operations for the [[Blackened Claw]] hobgoblins during the [[Northern War]].

 Wellby's map of Raven's Hold:
 ![[wellby-ravens-hold-map.png]]